dc25/sysblob.github.io/_posts/2023-09-04-guacamole.md

 GRANT SELECT,INSERT,UPDATE,DELETE ON guacamole_db.* TO 'guacamole_user'@'localhost';
 FLUSH PRIVILEGES;
 ```
-Exit the MySQL prompt by typing quit.
+Exit the MySQL prompt by typing `quit`.

 Locate the scheme files in the extracted directory for the JDBC plugin.